TerenceTamuka/hackathon2-practice/README.md

 __10__ - __Local Storage Limits__

 - Description: The leaderboard data is stored in the browser's local storage, which has size limitations.
 Over time, this may cause issues with saving new scores.

+- The timer function inclusion also helps on potential timeout and session timeout issues.

 - Workaround: Clear your browser’s local storage periodically, but be aware that this will also delete your saved leaderboard data.